nnn1590/Splat-AIO-py/help/faq.md

 A: If you wanna help, thanks!
 To help, you need to become a beta tester.
 Go to the link at the very bottom of [this page](https://github.com/MCMiners9/Splat-AIO) titled "MCMiners9's and Deck of Noobs's Discord Server to apply.

+#### Updating your IP address in the AIO.

+If you are encountering IP address errors, follow these steps:

+1. Check to make sure you are on the same network as your Wii U.

+2. Run a IP scanner program, there's one that comes with the SplatAIO.

+3. Look for your Wii U's IP address.

+4. Go into SplatAIO, press V for Options, then 1 to edit your IP.

+5. Enter your new IP into the AIO.

+6. Exit and re-launch the AIO.
+Your IP should now be updated.